The Great Escape (film): Casting

 Flt Lt Colin Blythe RAF, "The Forger", was based on Tim Walenn and played by Donald Pleasence.
-Pleasence himself had served in the Royal Air Force during World War II.
+Pleasence had served in the Royal Air Force during World War II.
 He was shot down and spent a year in German prisoner-of-war camp Stalag Luft I. Charles Bronson had been a gunner in the USAAF and had been wounded, but never shot down.
-Like his character, Danny Valinski, he suffered from claustrophobia because of his childhood work in a mine.
+Like his character, Danny Welinski, he suffered from claustrophobia because of his childhood work in a mine.
 James Garner had been a soldier in the Korean War and was twice wounded.
 He was a scrounger during that time, as is his character.

 Hannes Messemer's Commandant, "Colonel von Luger", was based on Oberst Friedrich Wilhelm von Lindeiner-Wildau.
-He had been a POW in Russia during World War II and had escaped by walking hundreds of miles to the German border.
+Messemer had been a POW in Russia during World War II and had escaped by walking hundreds of miles to the German border.
 He was wounded by Russian fire, but was not captured by the Russians.
 He surrendered to British forces and then spent two years in a POW facility in London known as the London Cage.

 Angus Lennie's Flying Officer Archibald Ives, "The Mole", was based on Jimmy Kiddel, who was shot dead while trying to scale the fence.

-The film is accurate in showing that only three escapees made home runs, although the people who made them differed from those in the film.
-The escape of Danny and Willie in the film is based on two Norwegians who escaped by boat to Sweden, Per Bergsland and Jens Müller.
-The successful escape of James Coburn's Australian character, Sedgwick ("the Manufacturer"), via Spain was based on Dutchman Bram van der Stok.
-Coburn, an American, was cast in the role of Royal Australian Air Force (RAAF) Flying Officer Louis Sedgwick who was an amalgamation of Flt Lt Albert Hake, an Australian serving in the RAF, the camp's compass maker, and Johnny Travis, the real manufacturer.
+The film is accurate in showing only three escapees made home runs, although the people who made them differed from those in the film.
+The escape of Danny and Willie to Sweden is based on two Norwegians, Per Bergsland and Jens Müller, while the escape of Royal Australian Air Force (RAAF) Flying Officer Sedgwick, "the Manufacturer", to Spain, was based on Dutchman Bram van der Stok.
+James Coburn, an American, was cast in the role of Sedgwick who was an amalgamation of Flt Lt Albert Hake, an Australian serving in the RAF, the camp's compass maker, and Johnny Travis, the real manufacturer.
+Filmink wrote that "if he didn’t crack the accent, Coburn nails the attitude" of an Australian.